cldolph/SoilP/README.md

 # SoilP
 This repository contains data files and R script for cleaning and pre-processing soil phopshorus (P) data downloaded from the USGS National Geochemical Survey (https://mrdata.usgs.gov/geochem/) dataset, and the National Soil Characterization dataset (https://ncsslabdatamart.sc.egov.usda.gov/).
 This soil P data is used together with geospatial attributes compiled from multiple datasets (NLCD, NWI, NHDv2Plus, gSSURGO, StreamCat) for predicting soil P across the Upper Mississippi River Basin (UMRB), using a random forest model.
 Datasets and scripts include:
 1. 'Soil_P_main_script.R' - Complete script for all data cleaning, processing and modelling.
-This script references several 'modules' (in the 'Soil_P_input' folder, where individual data processing steps take place.
+This script references several 'modules' (located in the 'Soil_P_input' folder), where individual data processing steps take place.

 All other input files are in the subfolder 'Soil_P_input':